tiger-pillow/myblog.dev.repo/2021/content/post/snowboard_resorts_review.md

 12. Eldora
     <p>If I haven't been to any of the above, this wouldn't be too bad.
 But once you have seen, you cannot unsee. <p>

+Voila!
+I am grateful for this chance to snowboard so much this season.
+There are still half a dozen resorts left on my bucket list, but 来日方长 as we say in Chinese (the coming days would be long).
+Cheers to the adventures ahead!

+Gladys